surfer190/fixes/keycloak/keycload-essential.md

 Yes.
 We decide how you store your password.
 Secure hashing is done by keycloak.

 ## Architecture

 You have the keycloak server then for each application you secure you have to install a small library - called an adapter to speak to the leycloak server.

 Common use case is using it to redirect to the keycloak login screen, you then login and get a token and redirect back to the app.
 You can then use this token for any service secured with keycloak.

+# Tutorial

+## Create a Client

+A client is created to allow that application to authenticate with keycloak.

+You can't log in, if there are no users in your realm

+You can add a new user as an admin, but we can also let users self register to the application.

+You can allow user registrations in the realm settings

+We want them to verify their email

+You can create additional attributes on the user but it needs to be mapped to the token.
+We do that by creating a client scope.
+A client scope lets you create elements to your token shared between multiple clients.

+Create the scope then click `Mappers` at the top.
+Create a protocol mapper that lets you map things into the token.

+Can choose to add it just to the access token or just to the id token

+You can then go to the `Client` and choose the `Client scopes` available to that client.

+> You should limit the number of client scopes in a token

+Tokens might become very large and token contains more claims than application can see - compromised client.

+The application can take the avatar url out of the token and display it on the page

+You can require consent from the user to access certain scopes

+Roles: simple and composite roles

+A default role added to all registered users you can then add other roles to this composite role for all users.

+Can map the role to the user

+On the client we don't want `Full scoped allowed` - meaning client has access to all the roles a user has.
+No knowledge of roles in the token.
+Frontend service will invoke backend services to check.

+Groups - allows to add attributes and roles to users.
+Can also use groups directly.

+Can assign roles - so all users part of a group get a specific role.

+Also all users part of that group have specific attributes.
+Ensure the user is part of that group.
+Keycloak is aware but it must also be mapped into the token.

+Add a group membership protocol mapper - to map group memberships to the token.

+## How to Get Users in from another source

+Use an `ldap` or `kerberos` server.

+Edit mode: `WRITABLE` edit the users and have it written back to the LDAP server.
+Could also choose `READ_ONLY`.
+`UNSYNCED` - keycloak keeps the changes but does not write them back to LDAP.

+Vendor: `other` - prefills alot of settings

+Set and Test the connection url
+Tell keycloak where in the diretory to find users
+Tell keycloak how to authenticate - Test that authentication works Save it.

+You can have users loaded on demand or you can synchronize it all in one go.
+You can also synchronize only the changed users.

+Users will now be in the system and the federation link will point to LDAP.

+## Identity Brokering

+Keycloak allows authentication via an external SAML v2.0 or OpenID Connect provider (as well as social networks)

+There is now an option to log in via one of those options

+Identity Provider Mappers lets you map an attribute from github into the user on keycloak

+## Login Screen

+It is styled to match the keycloak styling, you want to change it to match your corporate branding.
+Go to `Realm Settings -> Theme`

+## Token Signature Algorithm

+You can change the client signature algorithm on a per client basis.

+## Session

+Each token issued by keycloak are associated with an SSO session.
+You can logout a logged in user.

+## Events

+Auditing events.
+Can create your custom event listeners.

+# Keycloak and webservice security

+Logging in to keycloak server you get 3 tokens:

+* ID Token
+* Access Token - lasts 5 minutes
+* Refresh Token - used to obtain a fresh access token

+User logs into application and now has JwT access token.
+JWT - token contains payload
+With that token he can call any token and service will verify the token

+Keycloak has a private key that it uses to sign your token Your service has access to the public.
+With the public key it can verify the token.

+It can verify offline or in a less trusted environment you can always ask keycloak to verify the token.
+Many requests to keycloak verification.

+Microservices - when your service needs to call another service

 ## Sources